Discrete-to-continuum linearization in atomistic dynamics: Introduction

 The one-dimensional model is also considered by {\sc Braides, Defranceschi, \& Vitali} \cite{braidesVariationalEvolutionOnedimensional2014}, who check that $L^2$-gradient flows of the Lennard-Jones potential under a different scaling give rise to gradient flows of the Mumford-Shah (or Griffith fracture) functional.
 Their analysis is based on an analogous limiting procedure at the level of time-discrete minimizing-movements approximations.
 Compared with these contributions, the novelties here are that the multidimensional case is tackled and inertial effects are taken into account.

 Some instances of discrete-to-continuum limits in dynamics have already been considered. \name{E} $\&$ \name{Ming} \cite{eCauchyBornRuleStability2007} obtain a dynamic atomistic-to-continuum convergence result, in which they show that, as long as the deformation gradient stays inside a stability region, solutions to the discrete dynamical problem obtained by molecular mechanics are close to the nonlinear continuum problem obtained by the Cauchy-Born rule.
-A related result has been achieved by \name{Ornter} $\&$ \name{Theil} \cite{ortnerJustificationCauchyBorn2013}, who prove existence of solutions to the discrete and the nonlinear continuum problem for more general interaction energies and unbounded domains, and likewise quantify the difference in terms of the lattice spacing.
+A related result has been achieved by \name{Ortner} $\&$ \name{Theil} \cite{ortnerJustificationCauchyBorn2013}, who prove existence of solutions to the discrete and the nonlinear continuum problem for more general interaction energies and unbounded domains, and likewise quantify the difference in terms of the lattice spacing.
 Due to the nonlinear nature of the limiting problems and the absence of viscous regularization, in \cite{eCauchyBornRuleStability2007} and \cite{ortnerJustificationCauchyBorn2013} existence of solutions can be guaranteed for short times only.
-This differs from our setting, where solutions are existing globally in time, both at the atomistic and the continuum level.
-In addition, in \cite{eCauchyBornRuleStability2007} and \cite{ortnerJustificationCauchyBorn2013}, regularity and smallness assumptions have to be imposed on data.
+Existence of global solutions in the bounded-domain case, as well as their asymptotic behavior, has been investigated by {\sc Braun} \cite{Braun}.
+In all mentioned results \cite{Braun,eCauchyBornRuleStability2007,ortnerJustificationCauchyBorn2013}, regularity or smallness assumptions have to be imposed on data.
 On the contrary, our approach is nonperturbative, thus requiring less restrictions on the data.

 Let us now describe our result more closely, postponing however most details to Section \ref{sec:model}.
 We indicate by $\Omega \subset {\mathbb R}^d$ the macroscopic reference configuration of the specimen.
 At the atomistic level, the system consists of all points in $\Omega$ of the scaled $d$-dimensional Bravais lattice $\epsi\L := \epsi A \cdot \Z^d$, where $\epsi > 0$ models the interatomic distance and $A \in \mathbb{R}^{d\times d}$ is an invertible matrix.
 The atomistic energy $I_\epsi(y)$ of a {\it lattice deformation} $y: \Omega \cap \epsi\L \to \mathbb{R}^d$ is modeled by